apache/trafficcontrol/docs/source/api/cachegroups_id.rst

 	+-----------+----------------------------------------------------+

 :fallbacks: An optional field which, when present, should contain an array of strings that are the :ref:`Names <cache-group-name>` of other :term:`Cache Groups` which will be the :ref:`cache-group-fallbacks`\ [#fallbacks]_

-	.. versionadded:: ATCv4.0

-		Support for this field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0.

 :fallbackToClosest: A boolean that sets the :ref:`cache-group-fallback-to-closest` behavior of the :term:`Cache Group`\ [#fallbacks]_

 	.. note:: The default value of ``fallbackToClosest`` is ``true``, and if it is ``null`` Traffic Control components will still interpret it as though it were ``true``.

 :latitude:                    An optional field which, if present, should be a floating-point number that will define the :ref:`cache-group-latitude` for the :term:`Cache Group`\ [#optional]_
 :localizationMethods:         Array of :ref:`cache-group-localization-methods` (as strings)

-	.. versionadded:: ATCv4.0

-		Support for this field was added to all versions of this endpoint with :abbr:`ATC (Apache Traffic Control)` version 4.0.

 	.. tip:: This field has no defined meaning if the :ref:`cache-group-type` identified by ``typeId`` is not "EDGE_LOC".